Conditions Argininosuccinic Aciduria

 When arginosuccinic aciduria (ASA) is treated early, children can have healthy growth and development.
 This is why screening for ASA is so important.
 Newborn screening can allow for treatment before ammonia levels become dangerously high in your baby’s bloodstream.

 Some children still have high ammonia levels in their blood even with treatment.
 These children may need to seek treatment in a hospital to remove the ammonia from their blood.

 It is very important to treat ASA.
 Babies who do not receive treatment are at risk for intellectual disabilities, developmental delays, liver damage, brain damage, coma, or death.

 When we eat food, enzymes help break it down.
 Some enzymes break down proteins into their building blocks, called amino acids.
-Other enzymes break down these amino acids.
+Other enzymes break down these amino acids further into their base molecules.
 When we break down proteins, our bodies need even more enzymes to get rid of waste products.
 In arginosuccinic aciduria, the enzyme arginosuccinic acid lyase (ASAL) is not working correctly.

 ASAL’s job is to help get rid of ammonia by breaking it down into urine.
 Ammonia is a waste product of protein breakdown.

 Babies with argininosuccinic aciduria (ASA) either do not make enough or make non-working ASAL.
 When ASAL does not work correctly, the body cannot remove ammonia through the urine.
 This causes a dangerous build-up of ammonia in the body.